 Plus, getting one is extremely affordable considering that the ukulele is one of the few instruments that allows people to legitimately learn to sing and play the same time.

 Nowadays, I find myself going through phases where I play more ukulele than guitar — I mean, while playing the ukulele has a lot of benefits, its uncanny portability allows me to throw it into my backpack with a Daily Ukulele book and take it anywhere I might have spare time to fill.

 Here's a how I went from guitar to ukulele.

 There are so many similarities between the ukulele and the guitar that applying your guitar knowledge almost instantly allows you to play the ukulele and actually feel like you know what you're doing on it.

 To start, anything you can do on the four high strings of the guitar, you can do on the ukulele — it's just tuned to a different key.

 Soprano and tenor ukuleles, the most common types, are tuned as though someone placed a capo on the fifth fret of guitar and only played the four high strings (DGBE).

 Baritone ukuleles, on the other hand, are bigger and less common, but they are tuned exactly to the four high strings on a traditionally-tuned guitar.

-The only real hindrance when it comes to going from guitar to ukulele is constantly having to transpose the chord shapes to account for that fifth fret guitar capo, which means any chord shape or scale pattern will be named a fifth down from what you're used to on guitar.
+The only real hindrance when it comes to going from guitar to ukulele is constantly having to transpose the chord shapes to account for that fifth fret guitar capo, which means all the ukulele chords or scale patterns will be named a fifth down from what you're used to on guitar.

 For example, a D chord shape on the guitar when played on the ukulele is actually a G chord in sound because D is the 5th note of the G major scale.
 (In other words, you travel five notes backward to get the correct name).